ax-va/GitLab-2023/gitlab/terms.md

 ## Common

-SDLC = software development life cycle
+`SDLC` = software development life cycle

-QA = quality assurance
+`QA` = quality assurance

 ## GitLab Groups and Projects

-GitLab account is like a tree root.
+`Account` is like a tree root.

-GitLab group is like a non-leaf element in the tree.
+`Group` is like a non-leaf element in the tree.

-GitLab project is like a leaf element in the tree.
+`Project` is like a leaf element in the tree.

-A GitLab project = a Git repository in which a code is stored.
+`Project` = a Git repository in which a code is stored.

-GitLab group = a collection of GitLab (software-related or non-software-related) projects or other GitLab (sub)groups.
+`Group` = a collection of (software-related or non-software-related) projects or other (sub)groups.

-Up to 20 levels of subgroups within a GitLab group can be used.
+Up to 20 levels of subgroups within a group can be used.

 For groups, you can:
 - invite other GitLab users to be members of a group;